Dobbins, Young, No. 3 Ohio State roll No. 13 Badgers 38-7

 Wisconsin: After climbing into the top 10 early, the Badgers have lost two straight.
 They dropped a heartbreaker to Illinois by a point last week.
 This time they hung with the Buckeyes until the second half but just couldn’t keep up.
 Taylor was regarded as the hottest back in the country until he ran into the Ohio State defense.

 Ohio State: This should quiet critics who said Ohio State was getting fat at the expense of bad opponents.
 The Buckeyes engaged in a first-half battle of the nation’s top two defenses and smashed through in the second half on the way to a rout.
+Ohio State has outscored opponents 386-63 and hasn’t played a close game yet.

 POLL IMPLICATIONS